-The past several years have seen a steady decrease in the number of law school applicants, causing almost all top law schools to lower their qualifications in their competition for the strongest applicants in each year’s application pool.
-On the other hand, the legal profession continues to evolve after the recession of 2007 and 2008, and jobs across the profession are becoming more and more competitive.
+In addition, the legal profession continues to evolve and jobs across the profession will likely become more and more competitive as greater numbers of law students enter the job market in the coming years.
 Now, more than ever, gaining admission to a top law school is an important first step on the path toward a successful career as a lawyer.

-At Stratus Prep, we have been helping our clients gain admission to the best law schools in the country for over ten years, and we want to help you do the same.
+At Stratus, we have been helping our clients gain admission to the best law schools in the country for more than ten years, and we want to help you do the same.
 The information that follows will guide you through the entire law school application process, from strategy development to steps to take after submitting your application, and everything in between.

 The Law School Admissions Process: An Overview